 Car accident information to establish liability

 Establishing liability is the legal term for sorting out who was to blame for the accident and getting the evidence together to prove that.
 Accident Advice Helpline’s personal injury lawyers are especially skilled at doing this.
-They will need you to supply some car accident information to help them do this and it may include:
+We will need you to supply some car accident information to help them do this and it may include:

 - Your own account of what happened